Alien-Worlds/the-lore/README.md

 As the stars blinked coldly across the bleak emptiness of space, a Lopati Ark-ship drifted past, its metallic hull gleaming faintly against the vastness.
 Kalan, the stoic captain of Resonance, stood on the command deck, hands clasped behind his back, gazing out into the dark unknown.
 It had been many cycles since the destruction of Lopat, their icy homeworld.
 Now they traveled in exile, seeking haven among the Federation colonies, often struggling to find acceptance.
 Each day in exile sharpened the tension in the silence that filled the Lopati Ark-ships as they drifted among stars.

 Lopat had been a world of survival, a place where every Lopati had learned to adapt to the hostile environment.
 Beneath the ice-covered surface, Lopati communities had thrived in dark, interconnected caverns, warmed by geothermal energy.
 They had developed a deep respect for life, for their peoples history, and for the vital resources they had struggled to conserve.
-The Lopati lived with a loyalty that ran to the bones—a loyalty to one another and to the collective knowledge stored within their sacred Arkhives.
+The Lopati lived with a loyalty that ran to the bones-a loyalty to one another and to the collective knowledge stored within their sacred Arkhives.
 This data core was their pride and legacy, a physical testament to Lopats struggles and triumphs, containing stories, knowledge, and even images of a world that no longer existed.

 Kalans gaze drifted toward the observation panel where the stars flickered in clusters, and he thought of those ancient days when survival had meant making the impossible possible.
-Every moment he spent on the bridge brought that weight upon him—the same weight his family had borne as builders and custodians of the Lopatis fragile, carefully managed ecosystem.
+Every moment he spent on the bridge brought that weight upon him-the same weight his family had borne as builders and custodians of the Lopatis fragile, carefully managed ecosystem.

 A message crackled through the ships intercom, breaking Kalans reverie.